Feng-67/UO-Wildlands-Server/README.md

 - Windows 10 or newer
 - A valid Ultima Online client (classic) installed

-That's it. .NET Framework 4.8 ships with Windows 10 and 11, so there's nothing extra to install.
+> .NET Framework 4.8 ships with Windows 10 and 11, so there's nothing extra to install.

 **To modify or create new scripts:**